General Liability Claims and Costs -1l

 The ultimate goal is zero fatalities.

-Keeping employees and the public safe is MoDOT’s highest value.
-Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
+Keeping employees and the public safe is MoDOT’s highest priority.
+By controlling damage to vehicles and reducing personal injuries in work zones, on right of ways, and in other areas under department control, MoDOT works to achieve this goal every day.

 Embed